Elgg/Elgg/docs/guides/themes.rst

 Plugins should, wherever possible, use global CSS variables, and extend the core theme with their plugin variables, so they can be simply altered by other plugins.

-To add or alter variables, use the ``vars:compiler, css`` hook.
+To add or alter variables, use the ``vars:compiler, css`` event.
 Note that you may need to flush the cache to see your changes in action.

 For a list of default core variables, see ``engine/theme.php``.